ilay-rubin/PortalWeb-Project/Mail-Sms-Service/README.md

-# special-service-server
+# Mail-Sms-Service
 server to service a different services coming from multiple servers

 # Steps To Upgrade On Production
-Work-Dir: k8s-master-production:/xxx/xxx/xxx/CRM/special-service-server #NOTE Check Before Running The ./server/.env & values Files.
+Work-Dir: k8s-master-production:/xxx/xxx/xxx/CRM/Mail-Sms-Service #NOTE Check Before Running The ./server/.env & values Files.

 Pay attention to the tag name, that is, every time you upload a version, just increase the number by 1.